Zywave/booster/src/_areas/design-system/components/tables.md

 ---
 ## Usage

-A table visualizes and organizes data to help the user derive insights and take an informed action.
+A Table organizes data visually to help the user derive insights and, when applicable, take an informed action.

 ![Base image of a table](/images/table-usage.svg "Base image of a table")